-- Find a home that you would like to live in, and do extra research.
-Moving to a different state means that you won’t have as much knowledge about the lay of the land as you would moving to the next town over.
+Moving cross country means that you won’t have as much knowledge about the lay of the land as you would moving to the next town over.
 To make sure that your move goes off without a hitch, make sure that you do research on the town and pick the right home for you.

-- Close on the home, or get rent ready.
-This is a must if you want to move to the area, simply because trying to find one while you have all your stuff in storage might be a nightmare.
-Ideally, you’ll take a tour of the neighborhood before you move there.
+Before moving across the country, you'll need to find a new home to live in.
+Even if you plan on renting, it's best to line up a place before you move to the area, simply because trying to find one while you have all your stuff in storage might be a nightmare.
+Ideally, you’ll have time to explore the area and get a tour of the neighborhood before you move there.

-- Set a forwarding address for your mail within the week of your move.
+Another important thing to do before moving is to set up a forwarding address for your mail.
 You should also wrap up any subscriptions you have sent to your home and close out any utilities in your name there.

-- Book a hotel or sublet for the first few days (or weeks) in your new location.
-It can take several weeks to move your items into your new home, and that means you may need a place to stay.
+It can take several weeks to move your items into your new home, and that means you may need a place to stay while waiting for your movers to arrive with your belongings.
 Packing a light travel bag and just finding some temporary housing can help you bridge that gap and make the move easier.

 If you have a car, you'll need to decide what to do with it.
 It is possible to find cross-country car transport services, but they often cost around $500 to $2000 for a single car.
 If you don’t want to pay that money, you can drive your car to the location, or you might even consider selling it.

 Upon move day, load up the items (or have your movers load it for you) into the truck.
 This will be an all-day affair, and it will be pretty difficult to do at times.
 When loading everything up, keep a suitcase, your IDs, and your laptop with you.
 You will need to have some basic goods when you get to your sublet.